stephenberry/glaze/README.md

 # Glaze
-An extremely fast, direct to memory, JSON and interface library for modern C++.
+An extremely fast, in memory, JSON and interface library for modern C++.

 Glaze reads into C++ memory, simplifying interfaces and offering incredible performance.

-Glaze requires C++20 due to heavy use of concepts and compile time programming.
+Glaze requires C++20, using concepts for cleaner code and more helpful errors.

 ### Example